Committees

 Utility Council

 The mission of the Florida Water Environment Association Utility Council (FWEAUC) is to assist its members in achieving sound public health and environmental goals for the millions of users they serve in an efficient and cost-effective manner.
-The Council works for the reduction and elimination of water pollution in Florida and supports the adoption and implementation of effective wastewater legislation, regulations, and policy primarily at the state and federal level.
+The Council works for the reduction and elimination of water pollution in Florida and supports the adoption and implementation of effective wastewater legislation, regulations, and policy at the state and federal level.
 In particular, the goals of the Council are to:

-Visit the Utility Council Website
+Visit the Utility Council Website --

 kcarter@broward.org